spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 #### Creating GameObject representations

-The FPS starter project uses the SpatialOS GDK's GameObject workflow, which is the familiar way of working with Unity Engine.
+The FPS starter project uses the SpatialOS GDK's MonoBehaviour workflow, which is the familiar way of working with Unity Engine.

-In the GameObject workflow you can associate a Unity prefab with your entity type, with separate prefabs for your `UnityClient` and `UnityGameLogic` workers.
+In the MonoBehaviour workflow you can associate a Unity prefab with your entity type, with separate prefabs for your `UnityClient` and `UnityGameLogic` workers.
 All entity prefabs should be added to `Assets/Fps/Resources/Prefabs/UnityClient` and `Assets/Fps/Resources/Prefabs/UnityGameLogic` respectively.

 The FPS starter project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
 This tracks associations between entities and prefabs by matching their `Metadata` component's metadata string to the names of prefabs in the `Assets/Fps/Resources/Prefabs/` directory.
 If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.